-All Korean citizens and employees.
-Voluntary coverage for foreigners residing in Korea.

-Exclusions: Low-income citizens covered by the meanstested medical aid program.
+All Korean citizens and employees (foreigners residing in Korea may contribute on a voluntary basis), except for those with low income and covered by the medical aid program.

-Insured person: 2.9% (medical benefits) and 0.19% (long-term care) of gross monthly earnings.
+Insured person: 2.665% (medical benefits) and 0.175% (long-term care) of gross monthly earnings.